sonata-project/SonataAdminBundle/docs/cookbook/recipe_bootlint.rst

 Enable Bootlint
 ---------------

-To use Bootlint in your admin, you can enable it in ``config.yml``.
+To use Bootlint in your admin, you can enable it in your config file:

 .. configuration-block::

     .. code-block:: yaml

+        # config/packages/sonata_admin.yaml

         sonata_admin:
             options: